-YouCaxton Publications began life in the late 1980s as Lazy Summer Books, the Nottingham-based publishing and book design company.
+YouCaxton Publications began life in the late 1980s in Nottingham as a publishing and book-design company.

-We have been creating high-quality books for over thirty years and we now provide publishing services to authors wishing to self publish as well as publishing and co-publishing a number of our own books each year under the YouCaxton imprint.
+We have been creating high-quality books for over thirty years and we now provide publishing services to authors wishing to self-publish as well as publishing a number of our own books each year under the YouCaxton imprint.

 Bob is a prolific writer of historical non-fiction and children's reference books, published by Hachette, Oxford University Press, Collins and Heinemann.

 He also represented Blackwell's Academic Library Suppliers to the Middle and Far East.

 Bob is a committed advocate of self publishing and has self-published several titles as well as contributing topical articles to the Guardian Online.

 Bob is also an accomplished illustrator and has painted many science-fiction book covers for authors such as Philip K Dick and Angela Carter.

 The Guardian - The man behind Coleridge's Ancient Mariner

 In 1990, we moved to Oxford and Robert joined the team specializing in reference works.
 We established a network of researchers, illustrators and book designers to produce children's reference books and resource material for educational publishers including Collins, Hodder, Heinemann, Cassells, OUP and others.